Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Drug classSelective serotonin reuptake inhibitor (SSRI)

-Available formsFilm-coated tablets 5 / 10 / 15 / 20 mg; oral drops
+Available formsFilm-coated tablets 5 / 10 / 15 / 20 mg; drops

-Half-lifeapprox.
+Half-lifeApprox.
 27–32 hours

-Bioavailabilityapprox.
+BioavailabilityApprox.
 80%

-MetabolismCYP2C19 + CYP3A4 (note: omeprazole!)
+MetabolismCYP2C19 + CYP3A4 (caution: omeprazole!)

 IntakeOnce daily, independent of meals